 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Estes Park’s Black Lantern is the place to go when you don’t know what to get.
 Co-owners and husband-and-wife duo Kevin and Ginny Davis both hold college degrees in graphic design and have artfully screen printed everything from T-shirts to mugs to coasters with classically cool Colorado imagery.
-This set of two 11-ounce whiskey glasses ($31) features a beautifully detailed chairlift design and is dishwasher-safe (although the Davis’ recommend washing by hand).
-Even better: The Davis’ donate a portion of each sale to the National Park Foundation, so the inspiration behind their art will be preserved for years to come.
+This set of two 11-ounce whiskey glasses ($32) features a beautifully detailed night sky design that reveals itself when the glass is full and won’t flake off in the dishwasher (although the owners recommend washing by hand to prevent the glass from getting cloudy).
+Even better: The Davises etch, embroider, and print all of their designs by hand in their studio with environmentally friendly processes, ensuring that those Colorado landscapes stay pretty enough to put on T-shirts for years to come.
 Available online

 Queen of the Meadow Hair Care Gift Set